-- 4.8 The premise where the patient cardholder or primary caregiver cardholder elects to grow marijuana must register with the Department of Health.
-The patient cardholder or primary caregiver cardholder must notify the Department of Health of any changes to this registered grow location information. - 4.9 Registered patient cardholders and primary caregiver cardholders who elect to grow marijuana are subject to regulations promulgated by the Department of Business Regulation.4 - 4.10 Effective January 1, 2019, if a patient cardholder chooses to alter his or her registration with regard to the growing of medical marijuana for himself or herself, he or she must notify the Department of Health prior to the purchase of medical marijuana tags from the Department of Business Regulation or the growing of medical marijuana plants.
+- A. The premise where the patient cardholder or primary caregiver cardholder elects to grow marijuana must register with the Department of Health.
+The patient cardholder or primary caregiver cardholder must notify the Department of Health of any changes to this registered grow location information. - B. Registered patient cardholders and primary caregiver cardholders who elect to grow marijuana are subject to regulations promulgated by the Department of Business Regulation. - 1.
+The Department of Business Regulation and the Department of Health have jointly determined that DBR will primarily administer all aspects of the medical marijuana plant tag program to fulfill the state obligation to monitor and verify compliance with the statutory requirements that patients and cardholders electing to grow and primary caregiver cardholders do not exceed plant limits, properly tag all permitted plants, and do not grow at more than one location. - C. Effective January 1, 2019, if a patient cardholder chooses to alter his or her registration with regard to the growing of medical marijuana for himself or herself, he or she must notify the Department of Health prior to the purchase of medical marijuana tags from the Department of Business Regulation or the growing of medical marijuana plants.

-Section 5.0 Compassion Center Inspection
+3.6 Compassion Center Inspection

-- 5.1 Compassion centers are subject to reasonable inspection by the Department of Health5.
-During an inspection, the Department of Health may review the compassion center's confidential records, including its dispensing records, which shall track transactions according to qualifying patients' registry identification numbers to protect their confidentiality. - 5.2 Compassion centers are subject to testing requirements for usable marijuana promulgated in regulation by the Department of Health.
+- A. Compassion centers are subject to reasonable inspection by the Department of Health.
+During an inspection, the Department of Health may review the compassion center's confidential records, including its dispensing records, which shall track transactions according to qualifying patients' registry identification numbers to protect their confidentiality. - 1.
+Pursuant to R.I.
+Gen. Laws § 21-28.6-12(e), a compassion center may also be subject to inspection by the Department of Business Regulation. - B. Compassion centers are subject to testing requirements for usable marijuana promulgated in regulation by the Department of Health.

-Section 6.0 Protections for the Medical Use of Marijuana
+3.7 Protections for the Medical Use of Marijuana